anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.rst

 .. figure:: ../figures/RA1-Ch03-Core-Cloud-Infra-Services.png
    :alt: OpenStack Core Services
    :align: center
+   :name: OpenStack Core Services

-Figure 3-1: OpenStack Core Services
+   OpenStack Core Services

 We will refer to the functions above as falling into the following categories to avoid any confusion with other terminology that may be